 What is an Osteopath?

-An osteopath is a government-registered practitioner of manual medicine.
-It’s a 5 year University education, comprising a Bachelor of Clinical Science and Bachelor of Osteopathic Science.
+An Osteopath is practitioner of manual medicine.
+All Osteopaths operating from MoreHealth Osteopaths in Blackrock have been trained in UK or Australia and have undertaken four to five years education.
 Most osteopaths then go on to do further post-graduate training in areas of particular interest.
 Osteopaths successfully treat people with many mechanical problems, including back pain, neck & shoulder pain, Arthritis, babies with difficulty sleeping or with Reflux and Colic.

 Is Osteopathy always enough?

 No. An Osteopath does not replace the need for a dentist, surgeon, medical doctor or psychiatrist.

 In some cases another form of alternative therapy (e.g. Acupuncture, Homeopathy, Massage or counselling) may be advised.
 Osteopaths recognise their limitations and direct patients to another therapist where necessary.

 The first consultation lasts approximately one hour.
 Subsequent consultations are scheduled for 30 minutes but can last between 20-35 minutes dependant on the tissue causing the symptoms.
 Treatment is directed by treatment response (this is change in the body’s tissues) rather than by time, and each tissue takes a different amount of time to respond.
 Therefore sessions may vary slightly in length but the treatment outcome, relief of symptoms, will be the same.

 No. It is exclusively a ‘hands-on’ manual therapy.